 Here is an example of the lower Bragg sideband reflecting stronger due to the predominant wave direction moving away from my station in the reflection area.
 The slight variations in the signal frequency in the plots is receiver drift due to temperature variations (AC turning on and off).
 Therefore, this is the level of stability expected from this particular SDR unit.
 It’s good, but it could be a lot better.

 Finally, this technique can be used as a sort of CW Doppler radar.
-On the below plot all the long traces above and below the carrier are airplanes.
+On the below plot all the long traces above and below the carrier are aircraft.
 You will want to tune into a shortwave station that is near your receiver.
 Within 100 miles or so should do.
-As airplanes come in range of the “radar” they reflect some of the signal and it shows up on the plots as Doppler traces first with a high frequency Doppler shift and then a lower frequency Doppler shift as the airplane passes by.
+As aircraft come in range of the “radar” they reflect some of the signal and it shows up on the plots as Doppler traces first with a high frequency Doppler shift and then a lower frequency Doppler shift as the aircraft passes by.
 This is a similar effect as when an ambulance passes by and the siren is higher in pitch as it nears you and then lower in pitch as it passes by.
-One can also calculate the speed of the airplanes by taking the Doppler shift observed and multiplying it by the half wavelength of the monitored frequency.
+One can also calculate the speed of the aircraft by taking the Doppler shift observed and multiplying it by the half wavelength of the monitored frequency.
 In addition meteors can be monitored with this same technique and can be seen on the below plot as the vertical “squiggly” lines.
 These are meteor Doppler trails!

 Hope you enjoyed the post and happy experimenting!